cofacts/media-manager/README.md

 You can define multiple variants for each uploaded file by providing `getVaraintSettings` method to the `MediaManager` constructor, or when calling `mediaManager.insert()`.

-The specified `getVaraintSettings` will be called when `mediaManager.insert()` is called, after retrieving the HTTP header of the file URL.

 Your `getVaraintSettings` should return a list of [`VariantSetting`](https://cofacts.github.io/media-manager/interfaces/VariantSetting.html) objects.
 Each `VariantSetting` in the list will map to one file on GCS.

 We provides a [`variant.original` factory function](https://cofacts.github.io/media-manager/functions/variants.original.html) that generates just one `VariantSetting` object with identity stream, which means that the file will be stored to the storage as-is.
 This is also used in [the default `getVariantSettings`](https://cofacts.github.io/media-manager/functions/variants.defaultGetVariantSettings.html).